Lesbraslongs/enedis-back/README.md

 ### INSTALLATION:
 PREREQUISITES :
-- Having Node (minimum 11.3) installed
+- Having Node (minimum 11.3) installed on your computer.

 Move into the enedis-back folder, open a terminal, and run the following command to download dependencies :